lisiCAO/QLMS/docs/api_structure_extended.md

 ## Conclusion

-The above endpoints provide a RESTful API for the IPMS, designed to manage all aspects of property management, from user authentication to detailed property oversight.
+The above endpoints provide a RESTful API for the QLMS, designed to manage all aspects of property management, from user authentication to detailed property oversight.
 Each endpoint returns a structured JSON response with clear success/error messaging, making integration straightforward for front-end developers.